fusorjs/dom/docs/reference.md

 - `isUpdatable(node)` - check if DOM node is updatable
 - `getElement(node)` - retrieve normal DOM element

+Do not manually change the children or parameters of elements created by Fusor, as it caches them to avoid retrieving them from the DOM for performance reasons.

 ### Fusor Configuration

 > `export {defaultPropSplitter, setParameterSeparator, getParameterSeparator} from './prop/initProp';`